whowell1/whowell1github.io/content/en/blog/interviews.md

 - DFIR process is a structured method used in cybersecurity  to investigate and respond to cybersecurity incidents.
 The main steps are preparation, identification, containment, eradication, and lessons learned.

+**What is the differences between the TCP/IP model and the OSI model?**
+- This is also a better question as it interviewee to know the difference between the two models and the pros and cons of both.
+  - OSI Model has 7 layers.
+Here are the following layers starting from the bottom.
+They are:
+    - Physical Layer: This layer is responsible for the physical transmission of data over the network medium.
+    - Data link Layers: This layer is responsible for the reliable transmission of data between adjacent nodes on the network.
+    - Network Layer: This layer is responsible for the routing of data packets from the source to the destination across multiple network segments.
+    - Transport Layer: This layer ensures reliable end-to-end communication between hosts on the network.
+    - Session Layer: This layer establishes, manages, and terminates communication sessions between applications on different devices.
+    - Presentation Layer:This layer is where data gets encrypted and decrypted and converted into a form that is accessible by the application layer.
+    - Application Layer: This layer provides network services directly to end-users and applications

+  - TCP/IP has 4 layers.
+Here are the following layerse starting from the bottom.
+They are
+    - Application Layer: This layer interacts directly with end-users and provides network services such as email, file transfer, remote login, and web browsing.
+Examples of protocols here include DNS(Port 53), HTTP(Port 80), HTTPS(Port 443), SSH (Port 22).
+    - Transport Layer: This layer is responsible for end-to-end communication between the sender and receiver.
+Primary protocols in this layer is TCP and UDP.
+    - Internet Layer/Network Layer: The internet layer is responsible for routing packets across different networks to their destination.
+Primary protocol is IP.
+    - Link Layer/Network Interface Layer: This layer deals with the physical and logical connections between devices within the same network.
+Examples of protocols in this layer is Wifi and Ethernet.

 **What is the happens when you go type an url into a address bar?**